A Fall Wedding in Silverton

-We held our ceremony at 4:00 pm, outside on the deck of the Kendall Mountain lodge, with beautiful mountain views, and golden aspen trees in every direction.
+We held our ceremony at 4:00 pm, outside on the deck of the Kendall Mountain Community Center, with beautiful mountain views, and golden aspen trees in every direction.
 We wrote our own ceremony (short and sweet).

 We opted to turn on the chairlift on Kendall Mountain, so guests were able to ride up and down for the lovely views and photographs!

 Our guest book was a painting by my mom, of an aspen tree and two lovebirds.

 If I would do anything different, I would have tried to be more decisive along the way.
 I second-guessed every decision and tried to research every possible option, instead of going with my gut feel.
 I also might have reconsidered the timing a bit.
 We wanted a fall wedding so were only engaged for 9 months, which seemed like it would be plenty of time, but I quickly learned that wedding venues and vendors book very far in advance!

 My advice would be to ask for and accept help both in the planning process and the day of!
 It takes a small army of people to set up a wedding, especially depending on the staff and services provided by the venue.
 Also try to keep in mind that while the planning may be a challenge, the day will be perfect!
 Planning can feel like an endless amount of details and decisions, but having help and remembering the big picture can really help with the stress.